nordnet/nordnet-ui-kit/src/components/alert/alert.md

     <div>
       <Alert header="By the way">The Nordnet UI Kit is awesome!</Alert>
+      <Alert modifier="info" header="Something is going on">There's something strange in the neighborhood.</Alert>
       <Alert modifier="success" header="Nice!">Your order has been placed :)</Alert>
       <Alert modifier="warning" header="Uh oh...">Something didn’t quite go to plan</Alert>
       <Alert modifier="danger" header="Oh no!">There was an error placing your order</Alert>